ogmacorp/PyOgmaNeo2/examples/EXAMPLES.md

 ## The EnvRunner

-The EnvRunner is a simple way to automatically create OgmaNeo2 systems for Gym tasks.
-It will automatically create the hierarchy and appropriate pre-encoders.
+The EnvRunner is a simple way to automatically create OgmaNeo2 systems for [OpenAI Gym](https://gym.openai.com/) tasks.
+It will automatically create the hierarchy and appropriate pre-encoders, by guessing reasonable settings.
 This is good enough for initial experimentation, but further control requires manual usage.

 ## CartPole example